Khuni Shikder: Synopsis

-Shahjahan Shikder (Shakib Khan) is a thief by profession.
+Shahjahan Shikder is a thief by profession.
 He lived in a village with his sick mother and made a living by stealing small things.
 After being caught stealing several times, the villagers decided to bury him alive.
-When his mother (Rasheda Chowdhury) tried to stop it, she died in front of Shahjahan's eyes.
+When his mother tried to stop it, she died in front of Shahjahan's eyes.
 Repentant Shahjahan lost his mental balance and became a psycho and became angry and killed Imam of the village for the first time and left for the town.
 Coincidentally, he joined a local terrorist group and started terrorist activities.
 Shahjahan Shikder's only wish is to build a Taj Mahal like Emperor Shahjahan.
 Once he assassinated the leader of a terrorist group in one night and took the title of "Boro Dada" (trans: Big Grandfather).
-And subsequently involved in activities such as hated like kidnapping, murder, robbery, rape.
+And subsequently involved in activities such as like kidnapping, murder, robbery, rape.
 Everyone trembled in fear of him.